Friday, 20 March 2026

 It all seemed so simple and straightforward.

 I wandered the considerable length of the runway but heard not a note of its scratchy little warble or sight of its tiny form atop a spray of yellow gorse.
-Why are they so silent at this time of year when all other birds are singing for all they are worth?
+Why are they so silent and shy at this time of year when all other birds are singing for all they are worth?

 That was the sum of it.

-After an hour of aimlessly walking back and fore hoping for a brief snatch of song but hearing absolutely nothing I was in mild despair and considering leaving.
-The runway area with its main track down the centre is very popular with the public especially dog walkers and maybe the Dartfords, skulking and shy by nature are deterred from making themselves obvious or maybe that is just the way Dartfords are, preferring a brief sortie to the top of a gorse bush or twiggy sapling, to sing for a minute and then retreat into the re-assurance of the dense gorse.
+After an hour of aimlessly walking back and fore hoping to catch a brief snatch of song but hearing absolutely nothing I was in mild despair and considering leaving.
+The runway area with its main gravel track down the centre is very popular with the public especially dog walkers and maybe the Dartfords, skulking and shy by nature are deterred from making themselves obvious or maybe that is just the way Dartfords are, preferring a brief sortie to the top of a gorse bush or twiggy sapling, to sing for a minute and then retreat into the re-assurance of the dense gorse.
 They really are an enigma.
-Who knows.
+Who knows why..
 What is irrefutable in my experience, is that on Greenham Common they are extraordinarily difficult to find let along photograph.

 Perfection.